Codebrahma/react-lite-ui/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue, with the owners of this repository before making a change.
 You can open an issue [here](https://github.com/Codebrahma/react-lite-ui/issues).

 Please note we have a code of conduct, please follow it in all your interactions with the project.
+You can find it [here](https://github.com/Codebrahma/react-lite-ui/blob/master/CODE_OF_CONDUCT.md).

 ## Pull Request Process